npantfoerder/stock-analysis/README.md

 ### Advantages and Disadvantages of Refactoring Code
 - In general, refactoring code is a useful way of increasing efficiency and decreasing run time.
 It can also help make code easier to read for future users.
 A disadvantage of refactoring is the possibility of having to spend time debugging new errors that are created due to the changes you make in your code.

 - For the data at hand, the refactored code decreased the runtime by about 1.23 seconds.
 Although this might not seem like a big improvement, if we ran the same program on a much larger data set then we would be saving ourselves a lot of time.
-Meanwhile, one advantage of the original VBA script is it only uses one array and has nested for-loops.
+Meanwhile, one advantage of the original VBA script is that it only uses one array and has nested for-loops.
 This makes the code easier to read and understand for some programmers, but with detailed and descriptive commenting this can also be avoided.